SamWindell/Signet/docs/usage.md

 Print this help message and exit

 `--help-all`
-Print help message for all subcommands
+Print help message for all commands

 `--undo`
 Undoes any changes made by the last run of Signet; files that were